burakugurr/AI-ML-DL/README.md

 ## Question

- İf you ask me questions connect to [Linkedln](linkedin.com/in/burak-uğur).
+ İf you ask me questions connect to me on [Linkedln](linkedin.com/in/burak-uğur).

  Writer : Burak Uğur